Lets Help Our Hogs

 A “wild area” is a good start.
-This needn’t be rank dereliction and nettles – some unmown grass, a nice selection of native plants and shrubs, perhaps a wildlife pond with sloping sides to allow creatures in and out will all help to encourage any passing hedgehog to stake a claim to your garden.
+Some unmown grass, a nice selection of native plants and shrubs, perhaps a wildlife pond with sloping sides to allow creatures in and out will all help to encourage any passing hedgehog to stake a claim to your garden.
 Discrete piles of leaves, prunings and general garden refuse can help to provide nest materials or even nest and hibernation sites.

-A lot of hedgehog casualties occur because our gardens can, despite the best intentions, be quite hostile places.
-Steep sided ponds or cattle grids can literally be death traps for any hedgehog that falls in, unless there is some form of escape route such as a gently sloping plank.
+A lot of hedgehog casualties occur because our gardens can be quite hostile places.
+Steep sided ponds or cattle grids can be death traps for any hedgehog that falls in, unless there is some form of escape route such as a gently sloping plank.
 Soft netting around fruit can entangle hedgehogs, sometimes causing horrible injuries, while the dangers posed by machinery such as strimmers is obvious.

 A lot of hedgehog casualties are caused by grass cutting, particularly when people trim back areas of long grass with a strimmer.
 Be extremely careful when strimming long grass and, if you can, give it a “top cut” first to reduce the height, then rake up the mowings and return later for a second cut down to the desired height.